tedca77/IME/README.md

 |sublocation|IPTC|Not visible|IPTC - Sublocation|Visible from IPTC /Credits Origin|This is added by IME, either from lat, lon or from an event.|
 |Comments (JPG)|Comments|Not visible in Windows|Not visible in Lightroom Classic|Visible from Information / Comments|Each time a file is updated, a comment field is added by IME  e.g. when a file is moved or geocoded.|

+# Providing a JSON File

+A JSON file can be provided as input for:
+* Specifying Events, Places and Cameras
+* Modifying other parameters of the program
+* Merging results with other runs from IME (across different root directories)

+If you run IME without a JSON file (as described above) you can see the JSON file as output and modify the parameters.

+	•	IME provides various updating modes, allowing processing without updating files – it is suggested that the program is run initially in read only mode first, to identify and correctly identify Places.
+•	It can work across multiple drives and directories if your collection is spread around;
+•	 Some directories, file types and files can be excluded from the processing e.g. jpg files are often found in program files e.g. icons, which should be excluded from the analysis.
+•	Files below a certain size can also be excluded;
+•	Other metadata can also be added :
+•	IPTC Copyright
+•	IPTC Keywords

+# References